xluxeq/GPT2-Telegram-Chatbot/README.md

 For a list of grammarly scores please see [/SCORES.MD](/SCORES.md).

-Here's a example without the learning mode, that will need more work in the future:
+Here's a example without the learning mode, that will need more work in the future..
+I belive this was set with the learning mode off and a top_p of 0.01:

 ```
 You're a smelly tiger plush!
 I need to give you a bath.